adi274903/NLX_Assignment2/docs/Architecture_Document.md

 ***

 ### 8. Conclusion
-The architecture successfully transitions from a naïve retrieval‑generate setup to an enhanced, production‑ready RAG pipeline emphasizing efficient retrieval refinement and context management.
+The architecture successfully transitions from a naive retrieval‑generate setup to an enhanced, production‑ready RAG pipeline emphasizing efficient retrieval refinement and context management.
 The combination of Llama 3.1 1B, Gemma 300M, and MiniLM strikes an effective balance between performance and computational cost.
 Empirical findings validate that persona prompting and 512‑token chunks with top‑k = 5 retrieval deliver optimal results for this deployment scale.
 With automated evaluation through ARES, the system aligns with real‑world development practices for evidence‑based model improvement and reproducible experimentation.